 There’s always something that can be fixed and improve upon in life, from your house to your car – no question about it – so take the simply analogy and apply it to SOC 2 compliance.
 More specifically, remediation is a big part of SOC 2 compliance, as gaps and weaknesses are always found during the initial assessment and readiness phases.
 After all, you don’t just walk into a SOC 2 compliance audit if you’ve never done one – you must plan carefully and remediate all necessary issues, such as policies, procedures, and other internal control issues.

-NDNB offers all Colorado clients our industry leading SOC 2 Policy Packet containing hundreds of pages of individual security policy templates for rapid compliance, ultimately saving service organizations an immense amount of time and money.
-But policies are just policies without system changes, that’s why NDNB also offers dozens of systems hardening documents for ensuring all necessary system configuration modifications and enhancements have been undertaken.
-It’s another reason why Colorado businesses turn to NDNB for SOC 2 compliance assessments, and so should you.
+NDB offers all Colorado clients our industry leading SOC 2 Policy Packet containing hundreds of pages of individual security policy templates for rapid compliance, ultimately saving service organizations an immense amount of time and money.
+But policies are just policies without system changes, that’s why NDB also offers dozens of systems hardening documents for ensuring all necessary system configuration modifications and enhancements have been undertaken.
+It’s another reason why Colorado businesses turn to NDB for SOC 2 compliance assessments, and so should you.

 Authoring the Report